Sonia-96/MyStudyNotes/DataStructures&Algorithms/6-PriorityQueue.md

 ## Binary Heap

 1. Binary Heap is an implementation of Priority Queue.
-And it should be a **complete tree**.
+And bianry heap should be a **complete tree**.

    - Min Heap: any node is smaller than its children
    - Max Heap: any node is bigger than its children